CELEBRATE ISRAEL'S 70TH BIRTHDAY

 You will participate in a memorial service at one of the gas chambers/crematoria, in Birkenau, which will conclude with the singing of Hatikvah, reaffirming Am Yisrael Chai – The Jewish People Live.
-From Poland, you will fly to Israel to join the entire Jewish community in celebrating Yom Ha’atzmaut, Israel’s 68th Independence Day, on May 12th.
-You will participate in a week of unforgettable experiences.
+From Poland, you will fly to Israel to join the entire Jewish community in celebrating Yom Ha’atzmaut, Israel’s 70th Independence Day, on April 19, 2018.

 The March of the Living to Poland and Israel will cause you to encounter both the richness and anguish of our past and the hope for our future.